Dr. Amy Golahny

 Ph.D., Columbia University

 Art: Professor of Art History and Department Chair

 Womens and Gender Studies: Assistant Professor

-Archaeology and Culture of the Ancient Near East: Professor and Chair of Art History
+Archaeology and Culture of the Ancient Near East: Professor of Art History and Department Chair

 Special Interest: Rembrandt; Renaissance, Baroque and Modern Art; interaction between the East and West; Word/Image studies; History of Printmaking.

 I teach Art in the Dark at Lycoming College: from survey to specialized courses to the senior seminar.
 I have published several books and several dozen articles, mostly on and around Rembrandt.
 Currently, I am Vice President of the international organization Historians of Netherlandish Art; and I served as president of the sister organization that promotes Dutch culture in the United States, the American Association for Netherlandic Studies.
 My research and publications have been supported by grants and fellowships from the National Endowment for the Humanities, CASVA at the National Gallery of Art in Washington, Deutscher Akademischer Austauschdienst, Lycoming College and other agencies.
 I participate in national and international conferences, and regularly give special lectures on my research.